camoy/amath/README.md

 	echo "x^2 + y^2 = z^2" | amath

-The default behavior does not output any XML namespace.
+The default behavior does not output a surrounding math tag.

-* `--xml-ns` print with MathML XML namespace

 ## Installing